-The Planning Commision last month released the draft of it’s approach for the 12th five year plan and is now inviting feedback from various stakeholders.
+The Planning Commission last month released the draft of its approach for the 12th five-year plan and is now inviting feedback from various stakeholders.
 The Draft Approach Paper for the Twelfth Five Year Plan 2012-2017 was made available to the public in August 2011.

 Public Feedback and Discussion on Approach to 12th Five Year Plan

-The draft Approach of the India’s 12th Five Year Plan can be downloaded below :
+The draft Approach of India’s 12th Five Year Plan can be downloaded below: